 The area has also started to become a nightlife hub with the music venue known as Studio 7, the new arrival of the high end speak easy lounge Aston Manor, Hooverville Bar, and Showbox in the SODO area.
 Other businesses of note include the Silver Platters entertainment store, a cigar shop, and a small warehouse known as the K.R Trigger Building which houses studios and desks for artists, creatives, and businesses.
 Small cafes and coffee shops are scattered throughout the area.

 What is especially enticing about this area, is the fact there is a lot of space available for additional nightlife venues, cafes, restaurants, food trucks, and other businesses, that may cater to the recreational marijuana crowd.
-It’s seems like a cannabis hub waiting to happen.
+It’s seems like a cannabis hub waiting to happen from your standard cannabis, to different strains like bruce banner kush.

 And don’t forget the potential of marijuana tourism.
 Tourists who visit Seattle, are just a short ride on the light rail, bus, cab, or even a long walk, to the hypothetical Seattle marijuana district.
 Tourists can hang out in the district, dabble is some of the offerings, head back to pioneer square for dinner and an evening underground tour, and retire to their hotel or hostel.
 This cannabis district creates an interesting allure for Seattle tourism and adds another reason to visit Seattle.